-A A contract can come to an end in a range of ways including: • Performance This is when the parties have finished fulfilling their obligations under the contract. • Agreement This can involve parties mutually agreeing to release each other from their obligations under the contract (mutual discharge) or replacing the contract with a new contract (novation).
+A contract can come to an end in a range of ways including:

-Operation of la A contract may automatically terminate by operation of law.
-This can include, for example, where one party to a contract dies.
-Repudiation This is when a party shows an intention to no longer be bound by the contract or to fulfil the contract in a manner substantially inconsistent with their obligations.
-This does not always include situations where a party has a different or incorrect view of its obligations under the contract.
-Frustration Where the performance of a contract becomes impossible through no fault of either party to the contract, the contract is automatically terminated at the point of frustration.
+• Performance This is when the parties have finished fulfilling their obligations under the contract. • Agreement This can involve parties mutually agreeing to release each other from their obligations under the contract (mutual discharge) or replacing the contract with a new contract (novation). • Operation of law A contract may terminate automatically by operation of law.
+This can include, for example, where one party to a contract dies. • Repudiation This is when a party shows an intention to: no longer be bound by the contract, or • fulfil the contract in a manner substantially inconsistent with their obligations This does not necessarily include situations where a party has a different or incorrect view of its obligations under the contract. • Frustration Where the performance of a contract becomes impossible through no fault of either party to the contract, the contract is automatically terminated at the point of frustration.
 It's important to note that only future obligations are discharged at the point of frustration.
-Obligations which fell due for performance before the frustrating event are still enforceable. • Breach The end of a contract for breach can result from either actual or anticipated breach of an essential term of a contract, or a sufficiently serious breach of a non-essential term of a contract.
-Termination This is where the parties agree that the contract may be determined by a period of notice, or upon occurrence of a specific event.
+Obligations that were due for performance before the frustrating event are still enforceable. • Breach The end of a contract for breach can result from either an actual or anticipated breach of an essential term of the contract, or a sufficiently serious breach of a non-essential term of the contract. • Termination This is where the parties agree that the contract may be terminated by a period of notice, or upon occurrence of a specific event.